-- DOT issued (4/7/20) a new rule regarding minimum service requirements and exemptions for airlines receiving financial assistance under the CARES Act. - The DOT Pipeline and Hazardous Materials Safety Administration (PHMSA) issued (4/6/20) a notice of enforcement discretion regarding the filling of certain non flammable gas cylinders to assist members of the medical and industrial gas industry. - The DOT Federal Transit Administration (FTA) issued an Enforcement Notice on Friday clarifying airline refund requirements. - The FTA issued (4/6/20) updated FAQs on the implementation of the CARES Act. - The DOT announced (4/2/20) \$25 billion in federal grant funding to help the nation's public transportation systems under the CARES Act. - The Federal Aviation Administration announced (4/14/20) the award of \$10 billion in funds under the CARES Act for U.S. airports (New).
+- Department of Energy has updated its FAQs from the Office of Cybersecurity, Energy Security, and Emergency Response (CESER).
+(4/16/20) (New) - Department of State provided an update on COVID-19 impact and assistance for American citizens abroad.
+(4/16/20) (New) - Department of Transportation (DOT): On April 10, DOT announced the Agency was making over \$1 billion available to the National Railroad Passenger Corporation (Amtrak) to support the railroad's activities to respond to, prepare for, and prevent the spread of COVID-19. - DOT issued (4/7/20) a new rule regarding minimum service requirements and exemptions for airlines receiving financial assistance under the CARES Act. - The DOT Pipeline and Hazardous Materials Safety Administration (PHMSA) issued (4/6/20) a notice of enforcement discretion regarding the filling of certain non-flammable gas cylinders to assist members of the medical and industrial gas industry. - The DOT Federal Transit Administration (FTA) issued an Enforcement Notice on Friday clarifying airline refund requirements. - The FTA issued (4/6/20) updated FAQs on the implementation of the CARES Act. - The Federal Aviation Administration announced (4/14/20) the award of \$10 billion in funds under the CARES Act for U.S. airports.
 A breakdown of the funding by airport is available here.
-The FAA updated its FAQs on these grants (Revised 4/13/20). - o It was reported (4/14/20) that the FAA is banning pilots from taking chloroquine or hydroxychloroquine, two drugs the President has suggested are effective against the coronavirus, for 48 hours before flying (New). - Department of Veterans Affairs (VA): President Trump issued an executive order on Friday, directing the Department of Veterans Affairs to allow flexibility in federal contracts for "national security reasons."
-(4/10/20) - VA announced on April 3 that financial relief actions would be extended to veterans with COVID-19, include suspending all actions on Veteran debts under the jurisdiction of the Treasury Department and suspending collection action or extending repayment terms on preexisting VA debts, as the Veteran prefers. - The United States Copyright Office announced (4/6/20) that in addition to previously announced extensions, it would provide emergency relief for mechanical royalty payments and notice requirements under Section 115 of the Copyright Act with respect to copyright owners who previously received these items in paper format. - The U.S. Patent and Trademark Office (USPTO) announced (3/31/20) extensions to the time allowed to file certain patent-related and trademark-related documents and to pay certain required fees.
+The FAA updated its FAQs on these grants. - It was reported (4/14/20) that the FAA is banning pilots from taking chloroquine or hydroxychloroquine, two drugs the President has suggested are effective against the coronavirus, for 48 hours before flying. - Department of Veterans Affairs (VA): President Trump issued an executive order on April 10, directing the Department of Veterans Affairs to allow flexibility in federal contracts for "national security reasons." - The United States Copyright Office announced (4/6/20) that in addition to previously announced extensions, it would provide emergency relief for mechanical royalty payments and notice requirements under Section 115 of the Copyright Act with respect to copyright owners who previously received these items in paper format. - The U.S. Patent and Trademark Office (USPTO) announced (3/31/20) extensions to the time allowed to file certain patent-related and trademark-related documents and to pay certain required fees.
 For additional details on this topic, review this A&B advisory (4/2/20). - Construction Industry: The coronavirus pandemic creates special problems for the construction industry which include site safety and contractor and subcontractor responsibilities for such.
 These issues and more are examined in this A&B advisory (3/31/20). - Construction contracts: The availability of force majeure and other related doctrines to excuse contractual performance is examined here (3/23/20).